msir3316/PokerPlayerMod/Workshop.md

 - Potion: Swift Potion
 - 2 Events, Vampires(?) and Ancient Writings have different choices for the Poker Player.

+Banning contents can be turned off in the mod config.
+(Main menu->Mods->The Poker Player->Config)

-If you play this with other content mods, some of them might be unbalanced to play with the Poker Player.
+Also, if you play this with other content mods, some of them might be unbalanced to play with the Poker Player.
 However I don't want to fix or ban others' work, so just have fun with them!

 [h1] Other [/h1]
 I recommend enabling "Display summed up damage in gold" in the settings.